President Biden visits Osan AB during first official ROK trip

 |0

-This work, President Biden visits Osan AB during first official ROK trip [Image 10 of 10], by SrA Dwane Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, President Biden visits Osan AB during first official ROK trip [Image 14 of 14], by SrA Allison Payne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT